dreampulse/modelizer/README.md

   address : {  // a nested object. (a object as an attribute)
     street  : Attr(Type.string),
-    eMail   : Attr(myOwnEMailType),                       // You can specify you own types / validatiors
+    eMail   : Attr(myOwnEMailType),                       // You can specify you own types / validators
     country : Attr(Type.string, Attr.default("germany"))  // You can set a default value of a attribute },

   projects : [{  // an array of nested objects (an array as an attribute)
     name           : Attr(Type.string),
-    identificaiton : Attr(),                              // Anything is allowed: Strings, Numbers even JS-Objects budget         : Attr(function (value) {              // Define inline your own validator if (value < 0) throw new Error('Budget has to be positiv');
+    identification : Attr(),                              // Anything is allowed: Strings, Numbers even JS-Objects budget         : Attr(function (value) {              // Define inline your own validator if (value < 0) throw new Error('Budget has to be positive');
       return value;
     })
   }}